ThomasRabn/Search-Engine/README.md

 ## The Project

-This repository contains a simple (but mostly optimized) search engine.
+This repository contains a simple (yet mostly optimized) search engine.

 ## Author